jaceksan/pex-test/README.md

 In denorm.sql I calculate diffs between current and previous rows to exclude rows, which do not contain change of any fact - reducing rows to circa 1/2.

-It should be done incrementally, see chapter "Follow-ups/Incremental loads".
+It should be done incrementally, see chapter [Follow-ups/Incremental loads](#incremental-loads).

 ## Reports